sigilante/global-store/README.md

 _a simple key-value storage solution for ship-global values_

+_"making people behave like they care about integration by giving them easier inroads" (~rabsef-bicrym)_

 `%global-store` intends to solve the problem of ship-wide configuration and settings without any json compatibility overhead